stijnherfst/HiveWE/README.md

 # HiveWE
 A Warcraft III world editor.
+HiveWE focusses on speed and ease of use, especially for large maps where the regular World Editor is often too slow and clunky.
 [Thread on Hive](https://www.hiveworkshop.com/threads/introducing-hivewe.303183/)

 ![HiveWE Screenshot](http://g2f.nl/0qx1hh2)